 - I do not handle newborn preemie babies.
 I may move a hand or a foot, but that’s about it.

 Applications are reviewed each Wednesdays.
 You will receive an email no later than 2:00pm with information regarding appointment preferences or if I am not available due to capacity.

 I’m hopeful that the photographs I create and gift to NICU families will help them through their difficult journey with a premature or critically ill baby.
-Photos may aid NICU parents who have postpartum depression (PPD) and/or post traumatic stress disorder (PTSD), both of which are increased after spending time in a neonatal intensive care unit.
-I know that feeling all to well.
+Photos may aid NICU parents who have postpartum depression (PPD) and/or post-traumatic stress disorder (PTSD), both of which are increased after spending time in a neonatal intensive care unit.
+I know that feeling all too well.
 Portraits can also be therapeutic while encouraging bonding and breastfeeding.

-I donate complimentary sessions every month to families in the Neonatal Intensive Care Unit located at Mercy St. Vincent.
+I donate complimentary sessions every month to families in the Neonatal Intensive Care Unit located at Mercy Health St. Vincent Medical Center